focallocal/fl-maps/README.md

     CHIMP_OPTIONS="--format=pretty --sync=false --browser=firefox" meteor

-#### Testing
-There are few end-to-end Velocity tests located under... yes, you guessed: `tests/`.
-They are written in Cucumber.
+There are few end-to-end Velocity tests located under `tests/`, written in Cucumber.
 [Guidelines for writing Cucumber Velocity tests](velocity.readme.io/v1.0/docs/getting-started-with-cucumber) Running `meteor` will run meteor app process altogether with **mirror**.
 > Mirrors are used by test frameworks to run tests within.
 Tests are typically destructive and as such require a different database.
 Mirrors run a parallel version of your app with a different database as not to intrude on the main development workflow.